ArcInstitute/ScreenPro2/README.md

   - "targetType" column should be the type of reference oligo.
 Currently, negative control oligos should have `"targetType" == "negCtrl"`

-Then you need create a `ScreenPro` object.
-Here is an example code making a `ScreenPro` object from an `AnnData` object:
+Then you need create a relevant object.
+Here is an example code making a `PooledScreens` object from an `AnnData` object as input:

 ```python
 import pandas as pd